philhawksworth/netlify-csstricks/src/list.md

 ## What shall we explore?

 1. Adding a site from a git rep
-1. Push to deploy
-1. Naming yor site
+1. Naming your site
+1. Push to deeeploy
+1. Deploy hooks
+1. Deploy notifications
 1. Add a custom domain (purchase for time?)
-1. Deploy notifications
-1. Deploy hooks
-1. Forms
 1. Staging with branches
 1. A/B tests
+1. Forms
+1. Environment variables
 1. Preview builds
-1. Environment variables

 ## Where next?